-In reality, county-level exposure to the news is not randomly assigned.
+In reality, exposure to the news is not randomly assigned.
 If people from Franklin County, Ohio start moving to Alleghany County, Pennsylvania, the local Columbus Dispatch might produce more content about fracking in Pennsylvania, raising concerns about reverse causality.
-While the content decisions of local newspapers have been shown to respond to local consumer preferences, this is less true for large national newspapers, such as USA TODAY, the New York Times, and the Wall Street Journal, which do not have a well-defined geographic market and operate differently (Gentzkow & Shapiro, 2010).10 Counties across the country are exposed to the same national news, regardless of how their preferences deviate from the national trend.11 Exposure to this news will vary based on local readership and
+While the content decisions of local newspapers have been shown to respond to local consumer preferences, this is less true for large national newspapers, such as USA TODAY, the New York Times, and the Wall Street Journal, which do not have well-defined geographic markets and operate differently (Gentzkow & Shapiro, 2010).
+Counties across the country are exposed to the same national news, regardless of how their preferences deviate from the national trend.
+Exposure to this news will vary based on local readership and circulation rates.
+Since fracking began quite suddenly, it is possible to isolate pre-existing variation in exposure that is not endogenous to preferences toward fracking.
+Oil and gas production from fracking only began in earnest in 2008, with little national news attention prior to 2009.